 An emergency fund is a simple cash bank account that has, ideally, six month’s worth of your expenses within it.
 That pool of money can be drawn on to cover the cost of big, unexpected bills or income losses until you can get back on to your feet.
 Cash is insulated against recessions because while inflation (an increase in prices for goods and services) is a potential issue, your own cash reserves aren’t liable to change with market forces.

 Debt is a big problem during a recession.
 The less debt you have the lower the risk of a default and, importantly, the better the borrowing power you have if it becomes absolutely necessary to take on new debt.
 The more debts you have out there, in credit cards, mortgages, personal loans and the like, the weaker your credit rating is going to be.

-The best pathway to minimizing debt is to start the process before the recession.
+The best pathway to minimizing debt is to start the process before the recession and to learn how to break bad habits.
 Choose one of your debts (the higher interest credit cards being the best first choice), and pay as much over the minimum repayment as you can each month.

 In that way, you’ll find that you pay it down quickly, allowing you to remove it, cut up the card, and then move on to the next debt.
 That systematic approach is the quickest way to gain control over your finances.

 Games That Pay You To Play - Yes, We're Serious